Unlocking the Secrets to Lease Renewals: 10 Surefire Resident Retention Ideas

 - Provide window units if replacing your property’s HVAC is outside of your budget

 Did you know that residents who have seven or more friends in their apartment community are 47% more likely to renew their lease?
 According to Satisfacts, resident events are one of the significant drivers of lease renewals.

-Resident events can help establish stronger connections and relationships between your renters, turning strangers into friendly neighbors, which can improve your turnover rate.
+Resident events can help establish stronger connections and relationships between your renters, turning strangers into friendly neighbors, improving your turnover rate.
 Fewer neighbor issues can lead to happier residents and more word-of-mouth referrals.

 That being said, planning a successful resident event is much easier said than done — especially for the busy multifamily marketing professional.

 People will not stop talking about the things they love, but they will also not stop talking about the things they hate.
 Consistent resident events will create living billboards for management companies.
 Residents will generate apartment leads directly through word of mouth or indirectly through social media.

 - Pizza and Pints

 - Grocery Bingo (Bingo Games With a Bag of Groceries for the Winners)

 - Resident Game Night (Hollywood Game Night Style)